 NOTE: Schools identified for Comprehensive Support (CS), Targeted Support (TS), or Additional Targeted Support (A-TS) through the federal Every Student Succeeds Act (ESSA) are responsible for satisfying a specific set of federal requirements in their UIP.

 These requirements are identified in two ways throughout this document:

-- Requirements for all schools that are also included in CS-specific requirements are called out with the blue "CS" button in the "Topic" column of the criteria tables below. - 2.
-Additional requirements that are specific to schools with federal identifications are called out with these buttons (see "Key to Icons" at right) in the "Who must address this requirement?" column of the Quality Criteria tables below.
+- Requirements for all schools that are also included in CS-specific requirements are called out with the blue "CS" button in the "Topic" column of the criteria tables below. - Additional requirements that are specific to schools with federal identifications are called out with these buttons (see "Key to Icons" at right) in the "Who must address this requirement?" column of the Quality Criteria tables below.

-Title I School Wide Requirements: For the 2024-2025 school year, schools may use the new Streamlined UIP to meet schoolwide Title I planning requirements.
+Title I School Wide Requirements: In 2024-25, schools may continue to use the traditional UIP to meet schoolwide Title I planning requirements.
 LEAs must ensure that schools continue to meet the requirements.
 For more information, please see Title I Schoolwide Planning.
-The Quality Criteria will be updated to align to the new streamlined UIP for the 2025-2026 school year.
-The Title I team can support districts in navigating meeting these requirements for the 2024-25 year.
-Please contact the Title I team or Regional Contacts.
+The Title I team can support districts in navigating meeting these requirements; for support, please contact the Title I team or Regional Contacts.

-Key to Icons Used in Quality Criteria tables All Schools I Schools submitting Improvement Plans PI Schools submitting Priority Improvement Plans

-- Clock

-Year 4Schools Submitting Turnaround

-PlansClock

-Year 4Schools on Year 4 of the state

-Accountability ClockCSSchools identified for

-Comprehensive Support through

-Every Student Succeeds Act

-(ESSA)

-- See Note at left Schools identified for Targeted TS Support through ESSA Schools identified for Additional (A-TS) Targeted Support through ESSA K-3| Schools serving grades K-3 9-12 Schools serving grades 9-12 Schools that have received an EASI Empowering Action for School Improvement (EASI) Grant Schools that have received a ELG Comprehensive Early Literacy Grant
+Key to Icons Used in Quality Criteria tables ALL All Schools I Schools submitting Improvement Plans PI Schools submitting Priority Improvement Plans T Schools Submitting Turnaround Plans Clock Year 4 Schools on Year 4 of the state Accountability Clock CS Schools identified for Comprehensive Support through Every Student Succeeds Act (ESSA) See Note at left TS Schools identified for Targeted Support through ESSA A- TS Schools identified for Additional Targeted Support through ESSA K-3 Schools serving grades K-3 9-12 Schools serving grades 9-12 EASI Schools that have received an Empowering Action for School Improvement (EASI) Grant ELG Schools that have received a Comprehensive Early Literacy Grant

-Assurances within the Online UIP Who must address this requirement? Торіс Criteria DATA ANALYSIS ALL Data Analysis The Unified Improvement Plan is the result of thorough data analysis.
+Assurances within the Online UIP Who must address this requirement?
+Topic Criteria DATA ANALYSIS ALL Data Analysis The Unified Improvement Plan is the result of thorough data analysis.
 Data was analyzed from both local and state sources.
 Data was disaggregated by student demographics (e.g., students with IEPs, Free & Reduced Lunch eligibility, Multilingual Learners, race/ethnicity), as applicable.
 Current school performance was analyzed relative to local, state and federal metrics and expectations (e.g. SPF metrics, ESSA indicators).
 I PI T Data Analysis Math Acceleration K- 12 Math Acceleration assessment performance data from at least the last two school years has been analyzed.
 Data were disaggregated by grade level, performance levels, and student demographics (e.g., Free & Reduced Lunch, IEP, Multilingual Learners).
 K-3 Data Analysis READ Act K-3 READ Act assessment performance data from at least the last two school years has been analyzed.
 Data were disaggregated by grade level, by the percentage of students who have significant reading deficiencies, and by the percentage of students who achieved grade level expectations in reading.
 ELG Prior year Early Literacy Grant Goals and previous efforts (Trends) Data analysis includes reflection on and identification of trends related to all three goals designated within the Early Literacy Grant as well as the Literacy Evaluation Tool.
-STAKEHOLDER INVOLVEMENT AT.T.
-Stakeholder Input on Plan Development The plan was developed in partnership with stakeholders, including the principal and other school leaders, teachers, and the School Accountability Committee (SAC).
+STAKEHOLDER INVOLVEMENT ALL Stakeholder Input on Plan Development The plan was developed in partnership with stakeholders, including the principal and other school leaders, teachers, and the School Accountability Committee (SAC).
 Stakeholder Progress Monitoring The school will involve stakeholders-at a minimum, the School Accountability Committee-in progress monitoring the implementation of the plan throughout the school year.
-Quality Criteria continue on the next page